Iamhhp/website-articles-courses/README.md

 # Quick Guide to Run a React Project with json-server

-## Watch the Short Clip From Project
+## Watch Project

 To watch the project clip, visit [this link](https://www.aparat.com/Software_hp)

+To watch the project on site click [this link](https://iamhhp.github.io/website-articles-courses/)

 ## Installation: